magento/devdocs/guides/v1.0/get-started/authentication/gs-authentication.md

 e.g.,
 In the above sample webapi.xml, for the customerGroups resource, only a user with a "Magento_Customer::group" can access the GET /V1/customerGroups/:id API.
 On the other hand, POST /V1/customers (customer creation) can be accessed anonymously (or by a guest) without a need for presenting the identity.

-The user here can be an admin (or an Integration) defined in the backend with the customer group selected as one of the resource in the ACL tree.
+The user here can be an administrator (or an Integration) defined in the backend with the customer group selected as one of the resource in the ACL tree.
 <div class="bs-callout bs-callout-info" id="info">
    <p>A guest or anonymous is a special permission that doesn't need to be defined in acl.xml (and will not show up in the acl tree in the backend).
 It just indicates that the current resource in webapi.xml can be accessed without the need for authentication.
 Similarly self is a special access if you already have an authenticated session with the system and allows the user to access resources they own. e.g. GET /V1/customers/me will fetch the logged in customer's details.
 This is typically useful for javascript based widgets. </p>
 </div>

 <h3 id="webapi-clients">Web API clients and authentication methods</h3>
-<p>You use a client, such as a mobile application or an external batch job, to access Magento services through web APIs.</p>
+<p>You use a client, such as a mobile application or an external batch job, to access Magento services using web APIs.</p>
 <p>Each type of client has a preferred authentication method.
 To authenticate, use the authentication method for your preferred client:</p>
 <table style="width:100%">
    <tr bgcolor="lightgray">